opensafely-core/ehrql/docs/explanation/vscode-extension.md

 Alternatively you can [supply your own dummy tables](../how-to/dummy-data.md#supply-your-own-dummy-tables) or use your dataset definition to
 [generate dummy tables for you](../how-to/dummy-data.md#generating-dummy-tables).

+Additional information can be found in the [ehrQL dummy data tutorial](../tutorials/dummy-data/provide-dummy-tables/index.md).

 To generate dummy tables from a dataset definition, `dataset_definition.py`, and save them to a folder called `dummy_tables`: